ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 tokens may become invalid at any time (either because the token has expired or the responsible authorization server has revoked the token), the session may become useless at some point.
-A resource server therefore may decide to terminate existing DTLS sessions after the last valid access token for this session has been deleted.
+A resource server therefore MUST terminate existing DTLS sessions after the last valid access token for this session has been deleted.

 As specified in [Section 5.8.3 of